Nedim-KerimY/tobbFET-Flight-Controller-Unit/README.md

 # tobbFET Flight Controller Unit
 Jetson Nano Integrated Flight Controller Board 06/03/2025
 ---
-This project is designed based on the specifications of TEKNOFEST 2025 Inter High School Unmanned Aerial Vehicles Competition.
+This project is designed based on the specifications of TEKNOFEST 2025 Inter High School Unmanned Aerial Vehicles Competition and **designed by high school students**.
 Please do NOT copy the design as is.
 It has not been tested yet.

 ---
 ### Schematic and BOM PDF Files